MobinaMhr/Distributed-voice-call-using-WebRTC/CA1/WebRTC_Call/README.md

 }
 ```

+A challange in coding was unnessesary setLocalDescription in constructor of htis class.
+It was the cause of faillure.
+We checked the webrtc procedure and found it out.

 The `generateOfferSDP` and `generateAnswerSDP` methods are responsible for generating the Session Description Protocol (SDP) offers and answers in a WebRTC connection.
 Thye are crucial for setting up the SDP offers and answers in the WebRTC handshake process.
 By calling setLocalDescription with the appropriate type (Offer or Answer), they ensure that the peer connection is correctly configured for initiating or responding to a connection request.